visgl/loaders.gl/docs/upgrade-guide.md

 - Passing `fetch` options (such as `headers`) to `load()` and `parse()` etc. should now be done via the `options.fetch` options object (e.g. `options.fetch.headers`).
 Specifying `fetch` options on the root options object was deprecated in v2.3 and is no longer supported in v3.0.

+**@loaders.gl/csv**

+- The format of parsed data (i.e. whether table rows are objects or arrays) is now controlled by `options.csv.shape` instead of being dynamically selected based on whether the CSV file has a header row.
+The default `shape` is now `object-row-table`.
+Default column names are generated if no header row is present.
+This is a breaking change when loading CSV files without header rows.
+- Duplicate column names will have a counter suffix added to ensure that they are unique.
+In rare cases this could be a breaking change.

 **@loaders.gl/gltf**

 - `GLTFScenegraph` is updated to provide modifying capabilities.
 Signatures of some methods have been changed to use named parameters (rather than positional parameters).